Vey-Digital/ThriveMap-Public-/README.md

 Shows where you are now and what to do next.

 ### Journey Complete
-Marks the completion of a full 70 day journey and gives a clean path into review.
+Marks the end of a full 70 day journey and gives a clean path into review.

 ### Summary
-Holds the deepest value in the product by turning saved reflection into insight, signals, and next-step direction.
+Holds the deepest value in the app by turning saved reflection into signals, patterns, and next-step direction.

-This makes the experience easier to return to and easier to trust.
+This flow helps reduce repetition across screens and makes the experience easier to trust and return to.

 ---